cristinaserrano/NDCAR_Project-2_Traffic-sign-classifier/readme.md

 	- the images downloaded, converted to 32x32 px, 100dpi.
 * Folder `models` includes saved files from TensorFlow session for final model.

+History:
+- 10/1/17: first submission.
+- 15/01/17: received feedback from reviewer, modified notebook to comply to feedback suggestions.